Three-halves variation of geodesics in the directed landscape: Compressed exponential tails for displacement and length

 Now for $k\ge 1$ we have

-for some universal constant $d>0$.
-We used the Brownian scaling invariance of $R$ and the fact that its future minimum after time $1$ has bounded density near $0$.
-Summing over integer values of $k$ we get \eqref{e:boundX}.
+for some universal constant $d>0$. \sourav{We used the Brownian scaling invariance of $R$ and the fact that its future infimum after time $1$ has bounded density.
+Indeed, by Pitman's $2M-B$ Theorem (Theorem 1.3(iii) of Pitman \cite{Pi75}), the future infimum after time $1$ of $R$ is distributed as the maximum until time $1$ of a standard Brownian motion, which in turn is distributed as $|Z|$ where $Z\sim N(0,1)$.} Summing over integer values of $k$ we get \eqref{e:boundX}.

 {\bf The bound on $Y-X=D$}.
-In \eqref{e:eqqimp} we use that $R(X)>0$, break the rest of the right hand side into a sum of four terms and bound it by $4$ times the maximum.
+In \eqref{e:eqqimp} we use that $R(X)>0$, break the rest of the right-hand side into a sum of four terms and bound it by $4$ times the maximum.
 We conclude that $D^2/4$ is bounded above by one of

 The last one of these would imply $|D|$ is bounded by some $c$.
 The tail bounds \eqref{e:sheet-tail}, \eqref{e:C1tail}, \eqref{e:C2tail} and \eqref{e:boundX} now imply that $\E a^{|D|^3}<\infty$ for some $a>1$.